makinacorpus/Leaflet.Snap/README.md

 Leaflet.Snap
 ============

 Enables snapping of draggable markers to polylines and other layers !
+Now updated to work with Leaflet.Draw for Leaflet 1.0!

 Check out the [demo](http://makinacorpus.github.com/Leaflet.Snap/) !